dephcon/NeweggBot/README.md

 ## Installation
 You will require [Node.js 14](https://nodejs.org/en/) to run this.
 After installing via git or by downloading the code and extracting it, navigate to the folder where the files are located via powershell(or equivalent console) and run `npm install` command.
-If you end up experiencing the error `Error: Could not find browser revision latest` when running, you may also need to run the command `PUPPETEER-PRODUCT=firefox npm i puppeteer`.
+If you end up experiencing the error `Error: Could not find browser revision latest` when running, you may also need to run the command `PUPPETEER_PRODUCT=firefox npm i puppeteer`.

 ## Configuration